jnozzi/cocoadev.com/markdown/DoubleActionNotOnColumn.md

 No, sorting a table column works exactly as it usually does.
 My point was that you can double click the header of the column and it sorts it twice, once in one direction, than once in the other.
 I basically need something kinda the opposite of what you said.... didNotClickTableColumnHeaderCell.... i need to check if the user double clicked the blank area in the table but NOT double clicked any header cell....  since [myTable selectedRow] is equal to -1 in both of these cases, is there any way to distinguish where the user clicked?

-*Not sure if this will help, but try implementing the delegate method     tableView:mouseDownInHeaderOfTableColumn: and see if it is called before or after the double-action (or if it is not called at all). --General/JediKnil*
+*Not sure if this will help, but try implementing the delegate method     tableView:mouseDownInHeaderOfTableColumn: and see if it is called before or after the double-action (or if it is not called at all). --JediKnil*

 ----